Assaying of gold, silver, and platinum objects

 The Netherlands has signed the International Convention on Hallmarks.
 This means that Dutch assay offices can apply the convention's Common Control Mark, which will then be recognised by all contracting states.
 Conversely, convention hallmarks applied by other contracting states are recognised in the Netherlands.

-Please note: The technical requirements imposed by the Netherlands in respect of precious metals differ from those of other EU Member States.
+Please note: The technical requirements imposed by the Netherlands on precious metals differ from those of other EU Member States.
 If a gold, silver, or platinum object is already allowed in another EU Member State, the Dutch government may ban its sale in the Netherlands only in exceptional cases.

 Assaying precious metal objects